CLICK HERE for Facts About Cats

 Jellyfish are not fish.
 They have no eyes and no brain.
 Some types grow up to 80 feet long!

 Dolphins and humans have many of the same basic traits: high intelligence, self-awareness, and sophisticated social skills.
+Some dolphins can understand as many as 60 words, which can make up 2,000 sentences.
 They are among the few mammals able to recognize themselves in a mirror, and one of the few species with cells that act as bridges between brain areas devoted to cognition and self-awareness.
 Dolphins dont have a sense of smell, but they do have a sense of taste and, like humans, can distinguish between sweet, sour, bitter, and salty tastes.

 Bats and dolphins both use echolocationemitting sounds and listening for echoes to help locate preyand both went through similar evolutionary changes to develop it, scientists say in a new study.
 They found that the two species, while evolving independently, underwent many of the same genetic and physical changes, with natural selection strongly preferring animals with more highly developed echolocation abilities.
 Overall, there were 200 genomic regions where dolphins and bats had similar genetic inventions.